 If you are in the market for carpet removal services, look no further than DustRam®.
-We are the national leader of dustless flooring removal.
+We are the national leader of dust free flooring removal.
 DustRam® provides dust-free solutions that leave your commercial or residential property cleaner than it was from when our team first arrived.
 Our dust-free system immediately sucks up the silica dust the instant it is created, never releasing it into the air you breathe.
-DustRam® Dallas Fort Worth captures 99.97% of the dust created during carpet removal while traditional and virtually dust-free methods expose you to many pounds of dust.
+DustRam® Dallas Fort Worth captures 99.99% of the dust created during carpet removal while traditional and virtually dust-free methods expose you to many pounds of dust.
 Hire DustRam® for a better, faster, and cleaner carpet removal in Dallas Fort Worth, Texas.

 Need a Quote?
 Contact DustRam® Today.